aedinger7/Confounding_Homophily/README.md

 Authors' original R code is available at: https://www.stat.cmu.edu/~cshalizi/homophily-confounding/ This original code is included in this repo in "neutral-diffusion_original.R", "asymmetry_original.R"

-The original code has issues running in R version 4.0.2, and so was updated to remove dependency on deprecated functions among other bug fixes.
+The original code has issues running in R version 4.0.2, and so was updated to remove dependency on deprecated functions among other minor bug fixes.
 The updated R code is included in this repo in "neutral-diffusion_updated.R", "asymmetry_updated.R"

 Finally, the updated code was converted to python and included as Jupyter notebooks "asymmetry.ipynb", "neutral-diffusion.ipynb"